SinemMutlu/Google-Data-Analytics-Certificate-Notes/1-Foundations: Data, Data, Everywhere/W3-The wonderful world of data.md

   Keep relevant data stored for long-term and future reference.

 6- **Destroy**

   Remove data from storage and delete any shared copies of the data.
-This is important for protecting a company's private information.

-**Stakeholders: **
-People who have invested time and resources into a project and are interested in the outcome.
+**Stakeholders:** People who have invested time and resources into a project and are interested in the outcome.

+a <br />
+b <br />
+c